orion78fr/adventOfCode2021/README.md

 ## Perfs

-Aim is to keep the total under 1 second
+Aim is to keep the total under 1 second.

+All perf tests results are performed on a 4790k@4.38GHz with 16Go of 3200MHz DDR3.

 ```
 All days		205		± 11 ms/op